Independent study project in Development Studies

 - Full Year

-The ISP is only available to students achieving 2.1 degree classification in year 2 exams, or by permission from the ISP convenor, Professor Peter Mollinga (this is in line with existing departmental policy)
+The ISP is only available to students achieving and overall 2.1 degree classification in year 2, or by permission from the ISP convenor listed on this page (this is in line with existing departmental policy)

 The Independent Study Project (ISP) gives students the opportunity to develop, implement and write up an independent research project.
 It may be based on original field work, the critical analysis of statistical data, the critical evaluation and analysis of documents, or the original synthesis of secondary materials.
 Students are required to select this module through pre-registration.
 Any enquiries should be directed by e-mail to the ISP convenor.

-See the Undergraduate Handbook for a copy of the School’s Code of Practice on ISPs.
+See the UG Independent Study Project (ISP) Guidelines for a copy of the School’s Code of Practice on ISPs.

-Students taking this option in 2015-16 should prepare and submit a proposal title and 300 word synopsis of the proposed topic of the ISP to the ISP convenor by the end of week 5, Friday 30th October.
+Students taking this option should prepare and submit a proposal title and 300 word synopsis of the proposed topic of the ISP to the ISP convenor via Moodle (deadline specified on BLE page).
 If informal agreements have already been made with prospective supervisors, they should also be sent copies of proposals at this time.
 In consultation with the ISP convenor and department staff, topics will be approved and supervisory arrangements finalised shortly thereafter.
 A meeting of all ISP students and the ISP convenor will also be held early in term 1 (tbc) to ensure clarity about what is required and to answer any questions students may have.

 Objectives and learning outcomes of the module

 On successful completion of the module, students will be able to

 - Demonstrate their substantial understanding of a key issue, topic or theme relating to Development Studies.